Skip to main content

 Frequently Asked Questions

-From Beyond Prologue is a action game.
+From Beyond Prologue is a puzzle game with horror theme.

 From Beyond Prologue is available on PC, Mac OS, Windows and Linux.